rajat8266/go-sftp-server-ls/README.md

 This project implements an SFTP server that uses local disk as the backend storage system.
 It provides a secure, scalable, and configurable SFTP service that can be used for file transfers.

 ### Sftp Backend
 **Overview**: The SFTP server is built using the Go programming language, with support for secure file transfer over SSH.
-It handles file operations such as reading, writing, listing, renaming, and deleting files.
+It handles file operations such as reading, writing, listing, and deleting files.

 **Key Components**:
 - **Connection Handling**: Manages incoming SSH connections using `golang.org/x/crypto`, allowing for secure file transfer sessions.